openstack-archive/nova-powervm/README.rst

 Documentation will be done on wiki, specifically at a minimum to the following
 page: http://docs.openstack.org/trunk/config-reference/content/section_compute-hypervisors.html

-Interlock will be done with the OpenStack documentation team.
+Interlock is planned to be done with the OpenStack documentation team.

 Developer Documentation